isomerpages/moe-fernvalepri/_our-school-info/Our School Song.md

-With our hearts ever willing to serve
+With our hearts ever willing to serve<br>

-Our vibrant community
+Our vibrant community<br>

-Together as one working hand in hand
+Together as one working hand in hand<br>

-For peace and harmony
+For peace and harmony<br>

-Aiming high standing tall
+Aiming high standing tall<br>

-There’s nothing we can’t achieve
+There’s nothing we can’t achieve<br>

-Fernvale Primary daring and courageous
+Fernvale Primary daring and courageous<br>

-Strong and resilient are we
+Strong and resilient are we<br>

-Fernvale Primary responsible respectful
+Fernvale Primary responsible respectful<br>

-Gracious and honest we’ll be
+Gracious and honest we’ll be<br>

 Gracious and honest we’ll be